 This audience member seeks an in-depth, actionable understanding of the specifics.
 They want details.

 The expert wants less storytelling and more details.

 Now, it is time to find your data.
-This can be difficult for newbies, who do not sprout from a journalism or research-heavy background, but not to worry, we are going tell you how to find good data for your story.
+This can be difficult for newbies who do not sprout from a journalism or research-heavy background, but not to worry, we will tell you how to find good data for your story.

-In the healthcare example, provided by CMI, in order to tell the story effectively, you would need data that shows:
+In the healthcare example provided by CMI, to tell the story effectively, you would need data that shows:

 Google makes it extremely easy to find credible data.
 You just need to know where to search.
 Here are a few places to begin: